TIERS/drone-racing/README.md

 # TIERS Drone Racing

-Gazebo simulator with Hector quadrotor for training for the TIERS drone racing.
+Gazebo simulator with Hector quadrotor to train for the TIERS drone racing challenge.

-The races are later done with a Tello drone controlled via ROS, as part of the master course *Perception and NAvigation in Robotics*.
+The races are later done with a Tello drone controlled via ROS, as part of the master course *Perception and Navigation in Robotics*.

 ## Get Started